unisonweb/unisonweb-org/src/data/docs/language-reference/README.md

 Where `A` is the name of the ability, `c` is the name of the constructor, `p_1` through `p_n` are patterns matching the arguments to the constructor, and `k` is a _continuation_ for the program.
 If the value matching the pattern has type `Request A T` and the constructor of that value had type `X ->{A} Y`, then `k` has type `Y -> {A} T`.

-The continuation will always be a function accepting the return value of the ability constructor, and the body of this function is the remainder of the `handle .. in` block immediately following the call to the constructor.
+The continuation will always be a function accepting the return value of the ability constructor, and the body of this function is the remainder of the `handle .. with` block immediately following the call to the constructor.
 See below for an example.

 A handler can choose to call the continuation or not, or to call it multiple times.
 For example, a handler can ignore the continuation in order to handle an ability that aborts the execution of the program: